 3. Do Not Skip Any Major Meal

 Your three major meals are breakfast, lunch, and dinner.
-When you skip one of these meals, it becomes quite an uphill challenge to make the right food choices at next mealtime.
+When you skip one of these meals, it becomes quite an uphill challenge to make the right food choices at the next mealtime.

-To prevent this, you need to give your body a discipline of timed meals.
+To prevent this, you need to give your body the discipline of timed meals.
 And to do that, it goes best to plan all your meal times ahead in the day.
 For a week, sit down with your planner in the morning and fix your meals for the day along with the times.

 Once you create a plan, follow it through with dedication and discipline.

 Is there a magic number to guide you in to how many times you must chew your food?